awj/awj.github.io/_dnd/a-mystery-in-ardea.md

 Your party is an investigation team within the Hands of Karn.
 A pair of guild members sent to collect taxes from the backwater island of Ardea is now a week overdue.
 Attempts to Scry them indicate the group is still on the island, but have not given more useful details.

-The adventure starts as your party arrives at the island, tasked with finding the guild members and bringing them home.
+The adventure starts as your party arrives at the island, tasked with returning with the guild members and the taxes they were sent to collect.

 ## Character Requirements

 You should make a level 4 character with a background, skills, and abilities suitable for a mix of investigation and combat.

-In addition to normal class skills, as an agent of the Hands of Karn you are proficient in Investigation or Perception and one Charisma, Intelligence, or Wisdom based skill of your choice.
+In addition to normal class skills, as an agent of the Hands of Karn you are proficient in either Investigation or Perception.
+You also have proficiency in one of the following skills of your choice: Arcana, History, Nature, Religion, Animal Handling, Insight, Medicine, Survival, Deception, Intimidation, Performance, or Persuasion.

-Although you *are* allowed to make a character who is originally from Ardea, this character will not have seen the island for several years.
+Your character has not recently been to the island of Ardea.

 The core DnD books, plus Tasha's Cauldron of Everything and Xanathar’s Guide to Everything are available resources.
 Your character *must* be a member of the hands of Karn, but any available backgrounds are allowed.